thisisrandy/catan-randomizer/README.md

   in play.

 [^2]:
-    The _Variable_ [scenarios](#scenarios) may have fewer than 5 _Far Islands_,
+    The _Variable_ [scenarios](#scenarios) may have fewer than 5 _Far Islands_
-    depending on the value of the [Min Islands](#on-scenarios-with-a-variable-number-of-islands) constraint (6
+    (6 including the main island), depending on the value of the [Min Islands](#on-scenarios-with-a-variable-number-of-islands) constraint.
+While
-    including the main island).
-While it isn't possible in the allotted space with the allotted hexes to create more than 5 distinct islands, 6 single hex islands could potentially be arranged if players agree to use different hexes.
+    it isn't possible in the allotted space with the allotted hexes to create more than 5 distinct islands, 6 single hex islands could potentially be arranged if players agree to use different hexes.

 ## Other Features